 Define data retention policies that align with your business requirements and compliance regulations.
 Determine how long you need different types of data, and establish backup schedules accordingly.
 Regularly review and update these policies so they are relevant and effective.

 Once the cloud backup solution is in place, don’t forget to check in occasionally.
 Are backups completing successfully?
 Test the restore process to ensure you can recover your data.
 A proactive approach will help you identify any issues before crunch time.

 True automatic cloud backup is a key part of a comprehensive disaster recovery plan.
 At CrashPlan, we recommend a 3-2-1 backup strategy.
 Consider offline backups, network storage, and/or external storage drives to ensure your data is readily accessible.

 Many companies claim to offer automatic cloud backup, but true data resilience requires protections like those offered with CrashPlan’s endpoint backup solutions.

 With CrashPlan’s endpoint backup, all your files are automatically backed up every 15 minutes, so you can effortlessly recover files in any data loss situation, whether it is a single file deletion or a major catastrophe like ransomware.

 Trust that your backup remains automatic and secure.
-Request a free demo of CrashPlan today.
+Start a free trial today.